-Joe currently works in corporate compliance for a major Fortune 500 company, where he specializes in developing audits to prevent fines from the SEC, FINRA, and other regulatory agencies.
+Joe currently works in corporate compliance for a major bank, where he specializes in developing audits to prevent fines from the SEC, CFPB, and other regulatory agencies.
 Before that, he worked five years in risk management for a large property and casualty insurance brokerage firm.
 In that capacity, Joe led a team of analysts that conducted wide-ranging studies across the country to assess the impact that major weather events would have on home ownership (including one of Richardson after a major hail storm).
 He holds both an MBA and a Masters of Science from Texas Tech University.
 Joe is excited to use his education and experience to move Richardson in a positive direction!

 Ultimately, despite all these hobbies, passions and activities, Joe feels most at home relaxing at his local pub, the Line Bar and Grill, where he spends happy hour chatting with friends and neighbors (and if he doesn't stay up too late, he loves a quiet, early morning breakfast at the House Café down the street).
 Joe welcomes you to join him sometime and share your thoughts on what our city could be doing even better!